conversayShawn/reporters/readMe.md

 ### Final thoughts:
 Pros:
 - No installation necessary
-- Can run multiple specs without needing additonal plugins or tools
+- Can run multiple specs without needing additional plugins or tools

 Cons:
 - Output only rendered in terminal unless additional options are provided